 AEF received office space and administrative services for its Executive Director from AISD.
 The office is supplied with phone service, computer and internet service, copy machine, copy paper, storage room, office supplies, etc. Three other offices with similar provisions are also provided to the two AEF COOL Program College Advisors and the COOL Program Facilitator.
-The four offices are located at the AISD Administration Building at One AISD Center, 242 Pine Street, Abilene, TX, 79601. \$6,800 and \$4,050 was included in the financial statements for the years ended December 31, 2010 and 2009, respectively, for the use of these offices.
+The four offices are located at the AISD Administration Building at One AISD Center, 241 Pine Street, Abilene, TX, 79601.
+For the years ended December 31, 2011 and 2010, \$7,185 and \$6,800, respectively, was included in the financial statements for the use of these offices.
 The offices are provided on a month-to-month basis.